PySimpleGUI/PySimpleGUI/docs/cookbook.md

 In short, it's brainwashing you to program PySimpleGUI a certain way.
 The effect is that one person has no problem picking up the code from another PySimpleGUI programmer and recognizing it.
 If you stick with variable names shown here, like many other PySimpleGUI users have, then you'll understand other people's code (and the demos too) quicker.

+# Keys

+Keys are an extremely important concept for you to understand as you learn PySimpleGUI.
+They are the "labels" you give Elements.
+Keys are used:

+* To tell you when one of them generates an event
+* When you want to change them later
+* To communicate their value when performing a `window.read()`

+**Important** - while they are shown as strings in many examples, they can be ANYTHING (ints, tuples, lists, objects, ....)

 # GETTING STARTED - Copy these design patterns!

 All of your PySimpleGUI programs will utilize one of these 2 design patterns depending on the type of window you're implementing.
 The two types of windows are: